google/vulkan_test_applications/README.md

 These tests are designed to test the functionality of [GAPID](https://github.com/google/gapid) for Vulkan.
 They can also be used to expose a variety of function call permutations for any layers.
-As a group they attempt to call all vulkan functions with all permutations of valid inputs.
+As a group, they attempt to call all Vulkan functions with all permutations of valid inputs.
 See [gapid_tests](gapid_tests/README.md) for more information.

 ## Known Issues
-Currently Windows is not supported, but support is on the way.
+Currently, Windows is not supported, but support is on the way.

 ## Checking out / Building
 To clone: